 Favourite thing to do in my job: Discover connections where no-one else has seen them before.

-I try to figure out what makes humans different from other animals
+My Work: I try to figure out what makes humans different from other animals

 I use the knowledge gained from studying how animals work together to better understand human societies.
 I then take these findings and explain them to policy makers (like politicians, or the leaders of big organisations like the Bank of England).
 I try to help them realise how understanding more about human behaviour can help them come up with better ideas.